lol-archiver/lol-vo-extract/README.md

 - `$base` in a profile\
   This key indicates which profile the current profile is based on, including configs from `config.default.json`

-Profiles will be assigned/overridden based on their relationships before extraction.
+Profiles will be assigned/overridden based on their relationships before extraction

 ### config.default.json
 This file provides the most basic configs for some preset profiles\